 3D models can be scaled effortlessly, which is essential for placing furniture in a room (there’s perspective, after all).
 3D models can also be turned 360 degrees since they’re not flat like photos.

 Hence, you’ll need a 3D model designer to create realistic models of your furniture.
+It can be done via photogrammetry or by building from blocks.
 The bigger your catalog, the better, and it’s always a good practice for a business to expand its product list.
 We recommend rendering your whole inventory in 3D for your augmented reality app.
 And though it’s not cheap, it’s also a sensible decision to keep in touch with 3D designers to add new models when you add new items to your catalog.

 Cost to build an AR furniture app